cyevgeniy/evg.moe/content/js/own-signals/index.md

 console.log(signal()) // prints '4'
 ```

+### Track signal changes

-But signals as containers for values are not very useful, though.
+Signals as containers for values are not very useful, though.
 We
 want to be able to perform some actions when signal's  value
 changed.
 For this, we'll create a function named `on`: